 Staff stepped up their efforts to create a museum in 1973, the hospital's centennial year.
 A formal dedication of the museum in the blacksmith shop was held on September 28, 1976.
 The speakers included WMHI Superintendent Dr. Darold Treffert and Dr. William Studley, a member of the Board of Health and Social Services.
 In 1989, the museum moved from the blacksmith shop to the old superintendent's house, its current location.

-Brief biography of Julaine Farrow
+Biography of Julaine Farrow

 Julaine Farrow is credited with leading the effort to create a museum to chronicle the history of WMHI.

-Perserving WMHI History was One of Her Passions
+Preserving WMHI History was One of Her Passions

 Farrow grew up near WMHI.
 She was born in Oshkosh in 1917.
 She attended public schools in Oshkosh.
 In 1938, she graduated from the Mercy Hospital School of Nursing.
 She joined the staff at WMHI later that year.